-O 185.
-Produce PISCES Status Report: Periodic Status Reports to BPA
+N 185.
+Produce PISCES Status Report: Periodic Status Reports for BPA

-The Contractor shall report on the status of milestones and deliverables in PISCES.
-Reports shall be completed either monthly or quarterly as determined by the BPA COTR.
-Additionally, when indicating a deliverable milestone as COMPLETE, the contractor shall provide metrics and the final location (latitude and longitude) prior to submitting the report to the BPA COTR.
+Report on the status of milestones and deliverables in Pisces.
+Reports are completed either monthly or quarterly as determined by the BPA COTR.

-Task O185: This activity was completed per BPA PISCES reporting guidelines.
+This activity was completed per BPA Pisces reporting guidelines.